Skip to main content

 Verkada offers high quality (HQ) and standard quality (SQ) RTSP streams, where:

-• The resolution and bitrate of the RTSP streams are the same as in Verkada Command (see defaults in the Adaptive Quality white paper).
+• The resolution and bitrate of the RTSP streams are the same as in Verkada Command.
+See Adaptive Quality Recording for more information.

 • You can set up to 2 concurrent RTSP streams for a single camera.